smalldata-ai/ferry/docs/destinations/postgres.md

 ## 📌 Prerequisites

-Before using PostgreSQL as a source, ensure:
+Before using PostgreSQL as a destination, ensure:
 - PostgreSQL is running and accessible.
 - You have a valid **connection string** (`postgres://user:password@host:port/database`).